Essential Magnetohydrodynamics for Astrophysics: Reconnection

-The simplest and most widely studied case is that of a pressure-supported current sheet, as in {\ctl Fig.\,\ref{csheet}} (upper right panel).
-It is a model for reconnection in solar flares of the classical `two ribbon' type (cf.\ Priest 1982 Ch.\ 10) and the so-called geo-tail of the Earth's magnetosphere.
-The field lines on the two sides of the sheet are antiparallel, and the configuration is independent of the $y-$coordinate (perpendicular to the plane).
+The simplest and most widely studied case is that of a {\em pressure supported} current sheet, as in {Fig.\,\ref{csheet}} (upper right panel).
+It is a model for reconnection in solar flares of the classical `two ribbon' type (cf.\ Priest 1982 Ch.\ 10) and the geotail of the Earth's magnetosphere.
+The field lines on the two sides of the sheet are antiparallel, the field strength vanishes in the middle of the sheet, and the configuration is independent of the $y-$coordinate (perpendicular to the plane).
 One envisages that finite diffusion allows this sheet to change into a configuration like Fig.\,\ref{uzden}.
-There is to be a `reconnection point' $X$ (actually a line of some finite width, perpendicular to the plane) of some extent still to be determined.
-Because of the symmetry assumed, there could in principle be several such points along the sheet, but in less symmetrical practice the process will typically start at one point which then preempts reconnection elsewhere in its neighborhood.
-The fluid, with the field lines frozen into it, flows towards $X$ (top and bottom arrows).
-Inside $X$ the field lines from above and below are not frozen in any more and exchange directions.
+There is to be a `reconnection point' {\textsf X} (actually a line perpendicular to the plane) of some extent still to be determined.
+Because of the symmetry assumed, there could in principle be several such points along the sheet, but in less symmetrical practice the process will typically start at one point which then preempts reconnection in its immediate neighborhood.
+The fluid, with the field lines frozen into it, flows towards {\textsf X} (top and bottom arrows).
+Inside {\textsf X} the field lines from above and below are not frozen-in any more and exchange directions.
 The field lines newly connected in this way are strongly bent.
-The tension force pulls them away from $X$ (horizontal arrows).
-This causes more fluid carrying field lines with it to flow towards $X$, resulting in a quasi-stationary reconnection flow.
+The tension force pulls them away from {\textsf X} (horizontal arrows).
+This causes more fluid carrying field lines with it to flow towards {\textsf X}, resulting in a quasi-stationary reconnection flow.